-The SM8 and SM12 model allow both water and a number of organic solvents and treats both neutral and charged solutes.
-This method is notable for the large suite of experimental data used to parameterize the model and uses the HF or DFT wave functions.
-To run SM8 as a property calculation (to calculate the energy of solvation) use the keyword POSTSOLVENT=SM8:WATER (and POSTSOLVENT=SM12 where water can be replaced with many different organic solvents.
-This method is dependent on the basis set, and is parameterized for the 6-31G* sets.
-(While the method will function for other variants in the 6-31G series, experience has shown that using larger basis sets worsens the results.
+The SM8 model allow both water and a number of organic solvents and treat both neutral and charged solutes.
+This method is notable for the large suite of experimental data used to parameterize the model and can be used with both HF or DFT wave-functions.
+To run SM8 as a property calculation (to calculate the energy of solvation) use the keyword POSTSOLVENT=SM8:WATER where water can be replaced with many different organic solvents.
+These methods are dependent on the basis set, and are parameterized for the 6-31G* sets.
+(While the method will function for other variants in the 6-31G series, experience has shown that using larger basis sets worsens the results.)

 For SM8, SM12 and SMD you can use a number of different solvents